evilsocket/opensnitch/wiki/block-lists.md

 - Lines started with # are ignored.
 Write comments always on a new line, not after a domain.
 - The domains `local`, `localhost`, `localhost.localdomain` and `broadcasthost` are ignored.
 - Whenever you save the file to disk, OpenSnitch will reload the list.
+- If you select more than one type of lists on the same rule, bear in mind that the connections you intend to filter must match __ALL__ lists [read more](https://github.com/evilsocket/opensnitch/discussions/877#discussioncomment-5244901).
 - OpenSnitch doesn't refresh periodically the list loaded, but you can do it with this script: [update_adlists.sh](https://raw.githubusercontent.com/evilsocket/opensnitch/master/utils/scripts/ads/update_adlists.sh)
   1. Give it execution permissions: